This is a complete glossary of fly fishing terms that you’ll need to learn in order to understand what people are talking about.

-Arbor – The centre part of a fly reel where line and backing (first) is wound.
+Arbor – The center part of a fly reel where line and backing (first) are wound.

-Arbor knot – A knot used for tying backing to the arbour of the fly reel.
+Arbor knot – A knot used for tying backing to the arbor of the fly reel.

-Back cast – During the cast, to throw the line behind you in preparation to forward cast, keeping the line and fly in the air.
-The backward counterpart of the forward cast which acts to create a bending action on the fly rod, setting up the conditions to generate the forward cast and present the fly.
+Backcast – During the cast, throw the line behind you in preparation for the forward cast, keeping the line and fly in the air.
+The backward counterpart of the forward cast acts to create a bending action on the fly rod, setting up the conditions to generate the forward cast and present the fly.

-Backing – The first segment of line on a reel, usually braided and used to build up the arbour.
-Backing provides extra running room when playing a fish and provides a larger spool, winding more line per revolution of the reel, which aids in retrieving fish.
+Backing – The first segment of line on a reel, usually braided and used to build up the arbor.
+The backing provides extra running room when playing a fish and provides a larger spool, winding more line per revolution of the reel, which aids in retrieving fish.

-Badger – A feather of a specially bred or chosen chicken that has colours which change from brown-black to black at the centre of the quill to ginger or white on the outer edges.
+Badger – A feather of a specially bred or chosen chicken that has colors that change from brown-black to black at the center of the quill to ginger or white on the outer edges.

 Baetis – widely distributed genus of mayflies typically found in sizes 16 to 22

-Bamboo – oldest rod building material still in use; the classical fly rod material.
+Bamboo – the oldest rod building material still in use; the classical fly rod material.

 Barbless – Barbless hooks are either manufactured without a barb or the barb is squeezed down.
 This feature makes it easier to remove a hook and minimizes the handling and potential damage of a fish you may want to release.